indy91/ApolloTrajectoryDesignProgram/README.md

 Instructions:

-Perform planning with the ATDP, check the NonTargetingParameters.txt file for any default LVDC settings.
+Before planning with the ATDP, check the NonTargetingParameters.txt file for any default LVDC settings.
 These numbers are not used by the ATDP itself, they are just combined with the targeting presettings calculated by the ATDP into a text file that then contains the entire LVDC scenario section for a launch scenario.
 For variables descriptions check: https://nassp.space/index.php/Scenario_File_Options#LVDC_options

 Init page.
 On the init page a project can file be saved and loaded.